Best Trash Can of 2021

 Nobody wants to reach down inside their garbage can to pull up a fallen bag.
 And this always seems to happen after you dump something large and messy in there.
 To test bag slippage, we placed a bag in each can, employing all the features each model offered to keep the bag in place, and then pulled the bag down from the inside to observe if the bag fell or ripped first.

-The winners of this tug-of-war were the AmazonBasics Rectangle Soft-Close with the plastic liner locking it in place, the iTouchless 13 Gallon Stainless Steel Automatic with a heavy lid and gasket keeping things tight, and the Glad 13 Gallon Stainless Steel Step which uses metal bars to secure the bag.
+The winners of this tug-of-war were the AmazonBasics Rectangle Soft-Close with the plastic liner locking it in place, the Home Zone Living 13-Gallon with its elastic bag holder, and the Glad 13 Gallon Stainless Steel Step which uses metal bars to secure the bag.

-After researching loads of kitchen trash cans and purchasing nine for side by side testing and comparison, we have tried to identify the best models for any home.
+After researching loads of kitchen trash cans and purchasing 10 for side-by-side testing and comparison, we have tried to identify the best models for any home.
 We hope that the messes we made and cleaned and the smells we endured were worth it to make the shopping process a little easier for you.

 — Bennett Fisher